Algeria Anti-govt Protesters Hit Streets After Year-long Hiatus - UrduPoint

 Demonstrators kept up weekly protests after Bouteflika's resignation, demanding a sweeping overhaul of a ruling system in place since Algeria's independence from France in 1962.

-They only suspended marches last March due to coronavirus restrictions, but calls have recently circulated on social media for a return to the streets.
+They only suspended protests last March due to coronavirus restrictions, but calls have recently circulated on social media for a return to the streets.

-"Neither Islamist nor secular, but Hirakist," read a banner carried by protesters.

-The crowd chanted "Civil state, not military state" -- a key rallying cry of the protests, which refers to the military establishment that holds sway over Algerian politics.
+On Thursday, rallying cries online also included calls for everyone to wear masks at the protest, after many had not at a Monday demonstration to mark the second anniversary of the Hirak protests that also drew thousands.

-Police vans took up positions near main squares in the city centre and roadblocks were set up on several major roads leading into the capital.
+From the morning, police vans had taken up positions near main squares in the city centre and roadblocks were set up on several major roads leading into the capital.

+As if no time had passed since the last Friday demonstration in 2020, the crowds were full of the same faces, flags and slogans.

+Cries rang out of "The people want the fall of the regime", "Free and democratic Algeria" and "Civil state, not military state" -- referring to the military establishment that holds sway over Algerian politics.

+Hirak supporters were unimpressed by his call for early legislative polls and the reshuffle, seeing the new government as little different from the one Bouteflika headed for two decades.

+"We will not go backwards," chanted a group of women on the margins of the march in Algiers.

-Rallies were also held in some provinces, including in northeastern Kabylie and northwestern Oran, where a prominent human rights activist, academic Kadour Chouicha, was arrested, according to prisoners' rights group CNLD.
+Outside the capital, rallies were also held in the cities of Bejaia and Tizi Ouzou in the northeastern Kabylie region, as well as in eastern Bordj Bou Arreridj and northwestern Oran, where human rights activist and academic Kadour Chouicha was arrested, according to prisoners' rights group CNLD.

-In Algiers, people among the crowd said there appeared to be at least as many people in the streets as last Monday, when thousands marched to mark the second anniversary of the Hirak protests.